arzwa/MultilocusIsland/docs/draft-hapdip2.md

-the barrier, migration-selection balance induces a correlation between $s$ and $h$ in the distribution conditional on observed divergence, with variants of relatively large effect observed at equilibrium being more likely to act recessively than variants of small effect (@fig:dfe1j).
+the barrier, migration-selection balance induces a correlation between $s$ and $h$ in the distribution conditional on observed divergence, with variants of relatively large effect observed at equilibrium being more likely to act recessively than variants of small effect (@fig:dfe1j, see also @fig:dfecomp, top row).
 The correlation is negligible for small migration rates, but as the strength of migration increases so that swamping effects become relevant, the correlation coefficient can become as large as $0.25$, depending on $L\bar{s}$.